Nimki So Light and Flaky, You Won’t Believe It’s Homemade!

 Salt: Enhances the overall taste of Nimki and balances the flavors.

 Water (for kneading the dough): When you add water to the dough, it makes everything stick together and helps it become smooth.
-Using the right amount is really important to get the dough perfect.
+Using the right amount is important to get the dough perfect.

 Oil (for frying): Plays a critical role in the cooking process, giving Nimki its crispy exterior.
 The choice of oil can also influence the overall flavor.